WiserTogether/backbone-test/README.md

     * The View needs to fetch data from the Condition model
     * The View needs to render the Template you have created

-Once you have a working link and Aneurysm page displaying, do one more thing:
+Once you have a working link and Aneurysm page displaying, do two more things:

-**Do something interesting to make your demo a little bit better.**
+1. Do something interesting to make your demo a little bit better.
+2. Update this file (the README.md) with an explanation of what you did, what you think the next steps are, and anything else you think we might find useful.
+   In particular, if any instructions are necessary to see your changes in action, you should include them.

 Submitting Your Results
 =======================
 Submit your results by emailing us a patchset created via the git format-patch command.
+Please do NOT submit a pull request, as it will spoil the fun for others!

 Email your patchset to: tech-jobs@wisertogether.com